tengfone/golang-tutorial/README.md

 - Keys are not indexed
 - Need to know all the keys at compile time
 - Use to represent a thing with alot of different properties

+## Interfaces

+Interfaces makes it easier for us to reuse code between different parts of our code base.
+E.g:
+Shuffling a deck of cards, can only take in type deck: func (d deck) shuffle() but if we use interface, we can use any type that has shuffle method.
+Read more inside the interfaces folder.

+- Concrete Type

+  - map/struct/int/string/customType

+- Interface Type
+  - type interface

+Interface are not generic types, need to be implicit, a contract to help us manage type.

+- Interfaces can have nested interfaces

+Another example:
+Reading HTTP Request body have a function printHTTP([]customDataType), reading file on hard drive printFile([]string) etc but they all have different data type BUT SAME FUNCTION.
+The solution is a reader interface.
+No matter what source of input, put a reader interface infront of that and output a data that anyone can work with like a byte slice []byte.